That's Someone You Never Forget: Song information

 The song was written by Elvis Presley with his bodyguard Red West and based upon an idea and title by Presley himself.
 Red West recalled the songwriting collaboration with Elvis: "'That's Someone You Never Forget' was a title that came from Elvis.
 He said, 'How about coming up with a song with the title of "That's Someone You Never Forget"?'"
 Elvis and West agreed that Elvis would receive a co-writing credit because of his contributions to the creation of the song.
-The song was copyrighted on May 15, 1962 with words and music by Elvis Presley and Red West and published by Elvis Presley Music, Inc. It is surmised that Elvis wrote the song about his mother Gladys Love Presley, who had died in 1958.
+The song was copyrighted on May 15, 1962, with words and music by Elvis Presley and Red West and published by Elvis Presley Music, Inc. It is surmised that Elvis wrote the song about his mother Gladys Love Presley, who had died in 1958.

 Elvis also co-wrote the song "You'll Be Gone" with Red West and Charlie Hodge in 1961.
 These two songs were Elvis' rare song compositions.
 At the time, Elvis was trying his hand at songwriting.
 His input was mostly in providing ideas about creating new songs and choosing how they should sound.
 In his landmark, best-selling biography of Elvis, Elvis: A Biography (1971), Jerry Hopkins discussed this songwriting period in Elvis' career.

-The song was recorded on June 25, 1961 at RCA Studios in Nashville and was released as the B-Side to the 1967 single, "Long Legged Girl (with the Short Dress On)" on April 28, issued as RCA 47-9115, reaching number 92 on the Billboard Hot 100.
+The song was recorded on June 25, 1961, at RCA Studios in Nashville and was released as the B-Side to the 1967 single, "Long Legged Girl (with the Short Dress On)" on April 28, issued as RCA 47-9115, reaching number 92 on the Billboard Hot 100.
 The single was also released in the UK, Canada, Australia, Germany, France, and Italy.
 The song has appeared on several of Elvis Presley's compilations including the Artist of the Century career retrospective collection in 1999.
 The song is notable because it was co-written by Elvis Presley.

 The single was re-released as a red label 45 as part of the RCA Gold Standard Series as 447-0660 on July 15, 1969.

-Elvis Presley Music, Inc., released sheet music for the song featuring Elvis on the cover in 1961 noting that it was "Recorded on RCA Victor" with "Words and Music by Elvis Presley and Red West".
+Elvis Presley Music, Inc., released sheet music for the song featuring Elvis on the cover in 1962 noting that it was "Recorded on RCA Victor" with "Words and Music by Elvis Presley and Red West".

-In 2017, Lou Pecci released a cover version of the song on the collection Rare Elvis Six String.